rgmejiagroup/HaciendaOps/docs/tutorials/update-task.md

 }
 ```

-6. Postman returns the preceeding response if the task addition was successful.
+6. Postman returns the preceeding response if the task modification was successful.

 ## Result

-You can now locate and add new tasks in HaciendaOps.
+You can now update existing tasks in HaciendaOps.